dainst/civers-prototype/docs/README_TECHNICAL.md

 ## Service architecture

-Services:
+Services and modules:

+- DOI Registrar
+- Citator
+    - Comparator
     - Scraper
-- Citator
-    - provides Widget
-- DOI Registrar
+    - Resource Archive
 - Widget Host
-    - embeds Widget

-The Citator and the DOI Registrar each have their own database to keep track of registered resources (DOI, URL, storage paths, dates, etc.).
+The *Citator* and the *DOI Registrar* each have their own database to keep track of registered resources (DOI, URL, storage paths, dates, etc.).

+The *Scraper* is implemented as a different Docker service, also logically it is part of the *Citator*.
+See below for more details on webscraping.

+The *Comparator* is another logical module, which in our case is just comprised of a few lines of code within the *Scraper* module.
+It is responsible vor versioning (see below).

-Additionally there is one file storage, which is shared amongst the Scraper and the Citator.
+There is one file storage, which is shared amongst the *Scraper* and the *Citator*.
+From the user perspective, it is a service accessible via the *Citator*'s website.
+We call it the *Resource Archive* component.

 ### APIs

 Note that apart from the three user interfaces there exist multiple backend service **APIs**.
 The *DOI Registrar* has an API, the *Citator* has one API to request archival of arbitrary websites and one API which provides the *Widget*.
-Finally the **Scraper** itself provides an API which makes the scraping code directly accessible (omitting DOI generation).
+Finally the *Scraper* itself provides an API which makes the scraping code directly accessible (omitting DOI generation).

+## Versioning

+The *Comparator*'s role is to determine whether, on request of a DOI, a snapshot of a site is taken or an existing one is sufficient.
+The decision mechanism in our prototype is based on the date the resource has last changed.
+The idea is that sites provide such a date in a special markup field in the DOM, where it can be looked up by the *Scraper*.
+If the date is newer than one of the already archived versions of a given site, a new snapshot is taken and a new version is generated.
+If the date is older or equal to the date of the latest archived version, no new version gets created.
+If no date field is found in the markup, a new version gets created on every DOI request.

+In any case the *Comparator*'s purpose is to limit the number of snapshots to take and versions to create.
+It is not a detail which is necessary to understand as a user of the system.
+The system always responds with a DOI when one is requested.
+This DOI is always linked to a version which is "up to date" at the point in time the DOI is requested (/ the citation is made).

 ## Webscraping